drbitboy/plc_rng/verify/README.md

 ### ln_check.f

-Calculate 32-bit polynomial-based approximations for natural logarigthm, and compare those results to that of the intrinsic LOG function
+Calculate 32-bit polynomial-based approximations for natural logarithm, and compare those results to that of the intrinsic LOG function